Direction Estimation of Sound Sources Using Microphone Arrays and Signal Strength: Introduction

 Technology designed to locate and follow sound sources has been widely integrated into robotics \cite{desai2022review}, search-and-rescue operations \cite{deleforge2020drone}, and surveillance \cite{KHAN2025100313}, demonstrating its effectiveness in real-world scenarios \cite{9079214}.
 Such advancements enable more intuitive interactions with devices, improving responsiveness to user commands.
 We believe directional audio detection is particularly beneficial in applications where pinpointing a sound's origin enhances functionality.
 For instance, in smart homes, voice assistants like Amazon Alexa and Google Assistant utilize this capability to determine a user's location within a room, allowing for more effective responses.
 Similarly, adaptive audio systems in home theaters use spatial awareness to enhance sound distribution, creating immersive listening experiences tailored to the user's position.

-While sound localization generally refers to estimating the exact position of a sound source in space, sound tracking specifically focuses on determining the direction from which the sound originates.
-Localization aims to provide precise spatial coordinates, which often requires complex sensor arrays and extensive computation.
-In contrast, sound tracking emphasizes directional information, enabling real-time responsiveness with fewer sensors and simpler processing.
-This distinction allows sound tracking to serve as a lightweight, cost-effective alternative in scenarios where directionality is sufficient for the task at hand.
+While sound localization estimates the exact position of a sound source, sound tracking focuses on determining its direction.
+Localization typically requires complex sensor arrays and heavy computation, whereas tracking provides directional information in real time with fewer sensors and simpler processing, offering a lightweight, cost-effective alternative when full coordinates are unnecessary.

-Many existing sound localization methods rely on complex hardware setups, intensive signal processing, and high computational demands.
-While these approaches offer high accuracy, they are often impractical for lightweight, low-cost applications.
-To address this, we propose a simple and efficient method for detecting the direction of sound sources using a minimal sensor setup, designed to operate with limited processing resources.
+Many existing methods rely on complex hardware and intensive signal processing, which limits their practicality for low-cost applications.
+Our approach demonstrates that reliable direction estimation can be achieved using inexpensive, widely available hardware, without high-end processors or elaborate sensor arrays.
+This makes it suitable for educational, prototyping, and resource-constrained environments.

-This work focuses on enabling directional sound-tracking for use in responsive systems such as smart home devices, interactive robots, and compact automation solutions.
-By estimating the direction of incoming sounds in real time, the proposed method supports adaptive behavior in resource-constrained environments, offering a practical alternative to more computationally intensive localization techniques.
+This work focuses on enabling directional sound-tracking for responsive systems such as smart homes, robots, and compact automation tools.
+By estimating sound direction in real time, the method supports adaptive behavior in resource-constrained environments as a lightweight alternative to computationally intensive localization techniques.

-Our approach employs a vector-based technique to accurately detect sound direction by computing the sum of sound signal vectors arranged in a rectangular configuration.
-For instance, if a sound originates from the left, the vector representation will reflect this directional characteristic.
-This capability is crucial for swiftly identifying potential threats in security systems and enhancing the responsiveness of smart home devices by dynamically adjusting settings based on user positions.

-While machine learning and beamforming techniques are prevalent in the field of sound localization, our method distinguishes itself through its simplicity and affordability.
-By utilizing readily available Arduino boards and electret microphones, we simplify the assembly and configuration process, thereby enhancing accessibility for various applications.
-This approach holds great promise for improving systems that rely on precise sound source detection and tracking, especially in environments where budget constraints or deployment speed are critical considerations.